GuidanceMantras/GuidanceMantras/README.md

 - No body knows everything in life, so people learn as they grow
 - Do not try to experiece/have everything in life, it is better not to experience/have some things in life
 - Do not be bother/worried about news, basically stop watching news until you are 25 years old
+- Not all people are good on earth, similarly, not all people are bad.
+- World is not fair for everyone, it does not mean that world will be bad for you.
+Always try for better in life irrespective of anything

 ### Family
 - Family is everything in life such as parents, sisters, brothers